Licensing Guides

 Arizona Plumber Training Programs and Schools

 Plumbers are responsible for a lot more than just fixing leaks or clogs.
-They design, install and renovate systems that carry liquids or gasses, so they must know more than just the mechanics.
+They design, install, and renovate systems that carry liquids or gasses, so they must know more than just the mechanics.
 They must know plumbing code.
-There are quite a few colleges in Arizona that offer plumbing programs as well as many other training programs to get the training you need to become a licensed plumber.
+There are quite a few colleges in Arizona that offer plumbing programs, as well as many other training programs to get the training you need to become a licensed plumber.
 You can choose to attend a community or technical college and earn a certificate or degree in plumbing.

-Niche: 2024 Best Colleges with Plumbing Degrees in Arizona
+Niche: 2025 Best Colleges with Plumbing Degrees in Arizona

 Many of the certificate programs are specifically designed to give students the base knowledge they need to prepare them for an entry-level position.
-Many employers hiring entry-level plumbers helpers follow an apprentice model — pairing new employees with others who are licensed to begin hands-on training while requiring the beginner to attend classes if they have not already done so.
+Many employers hiring entry-level plumbers helpers follow an apprentice model—pairing new employees with others who are licensed to begin hands-on training while requiring the beginner to attend classes if they have not already done so.
 Employers will also often pay for instruction if you maintain a certain grade point average.

 Apprenticeship: There are also several apprenticeship opportunities to get the training you need in Arizona.
-The Union Apprenticeship offered through UA Local 649 is 5 years long, consisting of 10 semesters.
+The Union Apprenticeship offered through UA Local 649 is five years long, consisting of 10 semesters.
 Each semester costs $520.
 The expectation is that the students work during the day and attend classes twice a week in the evenings.
 Those outside of the greater Phoenix area may have the option of attending class on Saturday.
 Apprentices in the program typically take their code license exam near the end of their fifth year.
 The pay is a portion of the journeyman wage and increases each year.

 Arizona’s Department of Economic Security also maintains a website of Registered Apprenticeships that meet national standards for registration with the U.S. Department of Labor.
 Apprenticeships through the Department of Labor are recognized nationwide, so your credentials will move with you.
-Or you can simply look for an entry-level position on indeed or zip recruiter or another job board and work for a licensed contractor to learn on the job.
+Or you can simply look for an entry-level position on Indeed or ZipRecruiter or another job board and work for a licensed contractor to learn on the job.

 Program Prerequisites: For any of these paths, you need to be at least 18 years old and have a high school diploma or a GED (General Educational Development) degree.